cbrwx/Quantum-Repeater-Optimization-with-Reinforcement-Learning/quantumchdrive.md

 - The controlled extraction of energy from quantum decoherence is still theoretical.
 - Quantum threats within the Safety Field necessitate extensive research and understanding.

 Note: The provided framework remains theoretical and requires rigorous experimental validation.
-The QCD concept, while captivating, is still in its infancy and the derivations should be considered preliminary at best, cbrwx.
+The QCD concept, while fancy, is still in its infancy and the derivations should be considered preliminary at best, cbrwx.